Hercules (Marvel Comics): 2010s

 During the Civil War II storyline, Hercules is seen at a bar talking to Amadeus Cho, who has become the new Hulk, when the city is suddenly under attack by a Celestial and both spring into action.
-During the battle, while Amadeus helps the other heroes, Hercules encounters the Uprising Storm, who tell him of their plan to destroy the world and turn him into one of them by teasing him into believing that the other heroes don't want him anymore.
+During the battle, while Cho helps the other heroes, Hercules encounters the Uprising Storm, who tell him of their plan to destroy the world and turn him into one of them by teasing him into believing that the other heroes don't want him anymore.
 Back home, he confines his encounter to his friends and, after a pep talk from his landlady Sophia, decides to reunite the ancient heroes in order to battle the Uprising Storm.
 Upon gathering the ancient heroes, known as the Gods of War, Hercules informs them of the situation when the Uprising Storm suddenly show up.
 They begin to battle, with the Uprising Storm getting the upper hand.
 In the middle of the fight, Hercules begins to destroy the city when Cryptomnesia uses the brand he placed on him to turn him into a God of Chaos, forcing the others to fight him while the Uprising Storm watch.
 During the battle, Hercules is confronted by Steve Rogers, Captain Marvel, Spider-Man and Medusa who attempt to stop his rampage.
-After a brief fight, the Gods of War inform the heroes of the Storm and the curse placed on Hercules, though they don't see them.
-Steve and Gilgamesh then go to free Hercules from the curse which Steve does by yelling "Avengers Assemble".
+After a brief fight, the Gods of War inform the heroes of the Storm and the curse placed on Hercules, though they do not see them.
+Steve and Gilgamesh then go to free Hercules from the curse.
 After the brand disappears and the other heroes leave, Hercules informs his friends about the Storm's true intentions, total destruction, and that they must be stopped.
 Later, while Hercules, Sigurd, Gilgamesh, Beowulf and Theseus ambush the Storm in their hideout, an abandoned hotel, Ire, Lorelei and Tiresias perform a ritual to weaken the Storm.
 Initially, the ritual has no effect until Horrorscope is defeated and killed by Ire and Lorelei, when she teleported to the apartment to kill them, while Catastrophobia and Cryptomnesia are killed by Gilgamesh and Hercules respectively.
 After killing Cryptomnesia, Hercules is congratulated by Athena, who offers him a place in Olympus.
 Hercules turns it down so that he can continue to live on Earth as a true hero.